ayanagriffin/portfolio-v2/content/projects/ViruClean.md

 showInProjects: true
 ---

-An interactive game where users have to clean their house of a pesky virus.
-However, instead of using the mouse or arrow keys to move around the house, users must pose for the camera to move.
+An interactive game where users must pose for the camera to move around a house and get rid of a virus.
 Check out the [Devpost submission video](https://www.youtube.com/watch?v=NRiTmPFSTV8).